bhdicaire/macSetup/README.md

     * ./(group_vars/all/host.yml
     * ./group_vars/secrets.yml
     * ./group_vars/all/packages.yml
+9. Run the Ansible playbook provision.yml
+    1. `make build`
-11. Go get a cup of coffee because you're NOT done, Vodka is also fine
+    1. Go get a cup of coffee because you're NOT done, Vodka is also fine

-12. Add and commit your macSetup configuration to a Git repository
+10. Add and commit your macSetup configuration to a Git repository
-13. The following tasks must be performed manually as I have yet to find a way to automate them:
+11. The following tasks must be performed manually as I have yet to find a way to automate them:
     - [ ] Microsoft Office 2016
     - [ ] App Store - restore In-App Purchases for Marked2
     - [ ] [SetApp](https://setapp.com) applications